YlberPllana/DemoBlaze-BDD/README.md

 # Cypress with BDD
 E2E testing of DemoBlaze Website using Cypress with Behaviour Driven Development and Page Object Model (POM) which is an architectural design pattern commonly used in test automation, especially for web applications.
 The primary goal of the Page Object Model is to enhance test code maintainability, readability, and reusability.
+The tests can also be run in Docker for consistent test execution across different environments.
 Code is written in Typescript and Eslint is used for code linting and ensuring code quality.

 # Table of contents